Raising Ducks for Eggs: 6 Best Breeds

 RobinzRabbit/Flickr

-Like the Buff, this medium size duck (about 6 to 6½ pounds) is an excellent dual-purpose breed, laying around 240 eggs per year and producing high-quality, flavorful meat.
+Like the Buff, this medium-sized duck (about 6 to 6½ pounds) is an excellent dual-purpose breed, laying around 240 eggs per year and producing high-quality, flavorful meat.
 This England native is an attractive bird that, like the Magpie, comes in many colors and can produce a variety of white, cream, blue and green eggs.
 These birds have calm dispositions, prefer ample foraging space, and make good yard or pond birds, as their size protects them from being the prey of winged predators.
 The Livestock Conservancy lists the Ancona as critically endangered among duck breeds.

 Leave a Reply